ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2024-09-08-Reddit-Propaganda.md

 Reddit, the social media platform, has over 500 million accounts - the majority being in the 18-29 year old demographic.
 It's the 7th most popular website in Canada.
 It's a big deal, particularly in the USA and Canada - a one stop shop filled with news, memes, public opinions and even the power to [influence the stock market](https://www.vox.com/the-goods/22249458/gamestop-stock-wallstreetbets-reddit-citron).
 But something dark is up in its Canadian corner.

 Loading the home page from Canada, you're presented with the homepage [/r/canada](https://www.reddit.com/r/canada/).
 After reading a few posts there, it's clear something's up.
-It's filled with angry, angry Canadians.
+It's filled with angry, angry "Canadians".
 Doom-and-gloom news articles.
 You would think Canada is the worst place in the world to live, and that our politicians can't get a single thing right.

 This is a big deal, because reddit can provide a strong pulse of the public opinion of a town, country, or event.
 Read a post and you know how everyone's feeling on it - and as social beings, this changes our opinion (or gives us one).